WebisD/Dattebayo-compiler/README.md

 <!-- ABOUT THE PROJECT -->
 ## 💻 About The Project

+We created a new programming language: Dattebayo!!
+To enjoy all that this language offers, we created a compiler that converts codes to python files.

 The project consists of a compiler for dattebayo language.
 The user simply inserts a .dtb file to generate a .py file

 <!-- DOCUMENTATION -->